 - Architectural Studies, Minor

-- Architecture via Non-Architecture Bachelor's Degree, Master of Architecture
+- Architecture via Non-Architecture Bachelor's Degree, M. Arch.

-- Architecture via Architecture Bachelor's Degree, Master of Architecture
+- Architecture via Architecture Bachelor's Degree, M. Arch.

 - Data Systems and Digital Design (BIM/GIS/FAB), Graduate Certificate